Gauteng has more than 860,000 informal structures

 The stats are contained in progress reports presented to Gauteng MEC for co-operative governance and traditional affairs Jacob Mamabolo and shows a growing trend of informal settlements across the province.

-The reports were presented during a local government turnaround event held in Sandton, Joburg, where various departments outlined progress on issues including governance, crime, sinkholes, land invasions and climate change.
+The reports were presented during a local government turnaround event held in Sandton, Johannesburg, where various departments outlined progress on issues including governance, crime, sinkholes, land invasions and climate change.

 Celiwe Kgowedi from Lesufi’s office introduced the Smart City portal and its integrated system, which allows the province to register, track and monitor responses to the various challenges facing Gauteng.